lavanet/docs/docs/lava-blockchain/join-mainnet-manual.md

 import TabItem from '@theme/TabItem';

-# Join testnet - Manual setup
+# Join mainnet - Manual setup

 This page will walk you through the manual installation of the node and joining the network.

-Note that it does **not** include the "Cosmovisor" tool, hence once you install the first genesis binary, you will need to incrementally upgrade your node, as described in [upgrades](#upgrades).
+Note that it does **not** include the "Cosmovisor" tool, hence once you install the first genesis binary, you will need to incrementally upgrade yo>

 ## Prerequisites